-If you like using cast iron teapots or kettles then you might have heard of special ironware from Japan called Nanbu Tekki.
-It’s not as well known outside of Japan but in Japan this type of cast-iron is considered the best ironware for teapot and kettles and often sells at a premium.
-But what is Nanbu Tekki and why does it cost more?
+If you like using cast iron teapots or kettles, then you might have heard of special ironware from Japan called Nanbu Tekki.
+Nanbu Tekki not as well-known outside of Japan.
+But in Japan, this type of cast-iron is considered the best ironware for teapots and kettles.
+And the ironware often sells at a premium.
+But what is Nanbu Tekki, and why does it cost more?

-If you visit Japan you will find Nanbu Tekki used in tea ceremonies, on display in museums and for sale in tourist shops.
-But what is it?
-And what separates Japanese cast iron from cheaper mass-produced ironware?
+If you visit Japan, you will find Nanbu Tekki used in tea ceremonies, on display in museums, and for sale in tourist shops.
+Let’s find out what separates Japanese cast iron from cheaper mass-produced ironware.

 Here’s what you can learn from this article

 - Learn the history of Iwate cast iron